 The Vancouver Fraser Port Authority makes annual amendments to our land use plan.
 This process includes a 60-day public consultation period.
 Once the amendments are adopted by the port authority’s board of directors, a notice of decision is posted and advertised across the region.

-On October 27, 2020, the Vancouver Fraser Port Authority board of directors adopted an amendment to the land use plan that incorporated two property acquisitions; one in North Vancouver and one in Surrey.
-The amendment also designated the intended use of a previously undesignated port authority site in Delta, and re-designated the use of a portion of an existing port authority site in Delta.
-Public consultation on this year’s amendment took place from June 1 to August 1, 2020.
-Details of the amended properties are available in the notice of decision as well as the consultation summary report.
+On September 12, 2023, the Vancouver Fraser Port Authority board of directors adopted an amendment to the land use plan that incorporated one property acquisition in Surrey.
+The amendment also re-designated two existing port authority sites in Electoral Area A—Indian Arm and Coquitlam.
+Public consultation on this year’s amendment took place from May 1 to July 1, 2023.
+Details of the amended properties are available in the Notice of decision as well as the Consultation summary report.

 Past amendments

-2020 consultation summary report and notice of decision
+2023 Consultation summary report and Notice of decision

 The land use plan is organized into seven planning areas based on geography and port-related activities.
 A comprehensive interactive land use map, along with individual planning area maps have been included to highlight the port authority’s current jurisdiction in the Lower Mainland.